EricWRogers/c-plus-plus-template/README.md

     -  CMake minimum version 3.18
     -  https://cmake.org/download/
     -  window x64 installer
+    -  make sure to select add to path in the installer

     -  download vscode
     -  open the project with vscode